'The West Wing' cast visits the White House for a 25th anniversary party

 Waiters passed out bourbon-and-ginger ale cocktails called “The Jackal,” a reference to press secretary C.J.
 Cregg's dance and lip sync routine in one iconic episode.

+His column ran on July 21, hours before Biden announced he would drop out.

+“The fact is, ‘West Wing’ moments do happen,” he said Friday, addressing the first lady.
+“And Dr. Biden, we saw proof of that on the morning of July 21.”

-After Sheen's address, Sorkin recognized the cast members in attendance.
-Among them: Richard Schiff, who played communications director Toby Ziegler; Janel Moloney, who played assistant Donna Moss; and Dulé Hill, who played the president's body man, Charlie Young.
+Sorkin also recognized the cast members in attendance.
+Among them: Richard Schiff, who played communications director Toby Ziegler; Janel Moloney, who played assistant Donna Moss; and Dulé Hill, who played the president's bodyman, Charlie Young.

-He also noted the absence of a few high-profile actors — Allison Janney, Bradley Whitford and Rob Lowe — who he said were on set elsewhere.
+He noted the absence of a few high-profile actors — Allison Janney, who played Cregg, as well as Bradley Whitford and Rob Lowe — who he said were on set elsewhere.

 “The rest of us are apparently unemployed,” he joked.